pjherron/deepwordle/README.md

 "Deep" is in constrast to most optimization approaches on Wordle data which use greedy approaches, which are "shallow" with respect to the decision tree.

+This version can make use of larger and current word lists.
+The goal here is to use the full candidate list for guesses (wordlists/guesses/csw19_l5.txt) for attempts at a current possible Wordle word list (wordlists/answers/possibles.txt).
+The possibles word list is simply the list of 2315 possible Wordle answers with previous answers removed (as of 12 Feb 2022).

+Using longer word lists can be computationally costly.
+A curated guess list was created and placed in guesses.

+## Use

+### Build (OSX)
+`g++ fullSolveInFive.cpp -o fullSolveInFive.bin -std=c++20`

+### Run
+`./fullSolveInFive.bin`

+## Files

 ### common.txt
 A list of my collated "common" five letter English words.
 Combines the Wordle solutions with other lists and adds plurals and past tense words.